Description

 Eligibility Criteria

-- Eligible applicants include counties, municipalities, units of local government, 501(c)(3) non-profit organizations, and Federally recognized Native American Tribes located across the New York State Canal System.
+- Eligible applicants include counties, municipalities, units of local government, 501(c)(3) non-profit organizations, and federally recognized Native American tribes located across the New York State Canal System.

 Canalway Grant Program